 - Nutmeg provides a sweet, nutty depth to creamy dishes, apple pies, or pumpkin bread.

-- And, cardamon?
-Its unique sweet and spicy notes make a simple banana bread feel like an exotic treat.
+- And cardamom?
+Its unique sweet and spicy notes make simple banana bread feel like an exotic treat.

 Write down every modification you make and the outcomes.